 Google penalties include:

 - Deindexed:Google completely removes your domain from search results.

-- Penalized:Your domain still exists, but you can’t find your pages via direct search.
+- Penalized:Your domain still exists, but you can’t find your pages via a direct search.
 This penalty may result from a Google algorithm update, or Google can manually apply it.

 - Sandboxed:Your Google traffic drops suddenly, but your domain wasn’t Deindexed or Penalized.

-How to fix a Google penalty
+How to fix it

 Check Google Search Console for penalty alerts.
 If your site gets penalized, you’ll need to take steps to modify your website to meet Google’s guidelines.
 Then, you can submit your site for reconsideration to get back on Google.